-Background: Neutropenic fever is a life-threatening complication for patients with hematological malignancies during the course of their management.
+You are viewing the latest version of this article having minor corrections related to the use of English language.
+B ackground: Neutropenic fever is a life-threatening complication for patients with hematological malignancies during the course of their management.
 Early and precise detection of causative microorganisms are crucial.
 The purpose of this study was to identify the spectrum of these microorganisms and antimicrobial susceptibility.

 Methods: A total of 58 patients with proven hematological malignancies at The Basrah Center for Oncology and Hematology were included.
 Blood samples were inoculated into bottles of Bract/Alert blood culture system and sent to the reference lab for study.
-Culture from positive bottles were plated on appropriate media, and incubated at $37^{\circ}$ C and $30^{\circ}$ C for bacterial and fungal isolation, respectively.
-A bacterial suspension with turbidity equal to 0.5 McFarland $(1.5 \times 10^{8}$ CFU/mL) was prepared and used for the Vitec2 system (bioMerieux).
+Culture from positive bottles were plated on appropriate media, and incubated at 37°C and 30°C for bacterial and fungal isolation, respectively. a bacterial suspension with a turbidity equivalent to 0.5 McFarland (1.5×10^8 CFU/mL) was prepared and used for the Vitec2 system (bioMerieux).
 Statistical analysis using SPSS software version 26 was used for statistical analysis.